tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 # Final-Project: Pricing of Airbnb in Paris

 ## Project Goal
 As one of the most visited cities in the world, Paris is with no doubts a top destination of Airbnb.
-In this project we would like to explore the various relations among listing locations, visitor reviews, accomodation types and their potential implications on the overall pricing.
+In this project we would like to explore the various relations among listing locations, visitor reviews, accomodation types and their potential implications on the overall pricing per night.

 ## Workflow

 - Data collection:

-Acquire STR market overview report in Paris and use Airbnb API to scrape information of 10,000 listings in Paris
+Acquire listing information of Airbnb in Paris via Airbnb API.

 - Data preparation:

-Delete irrelevant information for the project and create new columns for further analysis with the help of encoding methods
+Delete irrelevant information for the project and create new columns for further analysis with the help of get dummies encoding method.
+Pricing outliers were also dropped by executing a boxplot.

 - EDA:

+Clusters were spooted by running a KMeans clustering.
+(Best K found with elbow method at K = 8), 8 listing clusters plotted.
+Listing prices were centralised at 0-200 EUR / night Some NaN values found and dropped

 - Data Modeling:
 - Conclusions: